 Boarding Services at AHSH

-Should you need to go away for a weekend, our boarding suites will provide the necessary comfort for boarding dogs, cats and hospitalized patients.
+Should you need to go away for a weekend, our boarding suites will provide the necessary comfort for boarding dogs, cats and medical patients.
 Let us care for your special needs cat or dog while you are away and rest assured they are in good hands with our expert team.
 We are happy to offer boarding services for hamsters, guinea pigs, rabbits, mice and gerbils as well.
 Stop by the hospital anytime to check out our kitty condos and boarding suites!
 Please be advised that boarding is limited to patients of Dr. Bookmyer, Dr. Edwards and Dr. Emily Falk.

 What does it cost per night to board my cat or dog?